cmakelib/cmakelib-component-storage/README.md

 ## General

-[CMake-lib] storage just track and maintain remote git repositories in simple way.
+[CMake-lib] storage tracks and maintain remote git repositories in a simple way.

 It's intended for two main use-cases

 - we want to store all URI in one place.
 We create repository and in the STORAGE.cmake we store all remote URIs which the project needs
-- we have some CMake macros/modules, build scripts/resources etc which all common for all components of our project.
+- we have some CMake macros/modules, build scripts/resources etc which are all common for all components of our project.
 We just create  git repository and upload all shared dependencies into it.